aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

 ### Let's play! 🎮